-Beginning in 2007-2008, Maryland will include the proficient scores from the modified assessments in calculating AYP and cap the scores at 2% of the total tested population.
-The modified assessments will be based on modified achievement standards aligned with the State's content standards.
-In the interim, an appeal process will consider the impact that the planned modified assessments would have had on AYP if they had been administered in the spring of 2005, 2006, and 2007.
+Beginning in 2007-2008, Maryland included the proficient scores from the modified assessments in calculating AYP and capped the scores at 2% of the total tested population.
+The modified assessments are based on modified achievement standards aligned with the State's content standards.
+In June 2008, the modified assessment was given for the first time to high school students.
+Grades 6-8 took the modified assessment for the first time in 2009.
+Grades 3-5 took the modified assessment for the first time in 2010.
+An appeal process was in place until 2010 when modified assessments were available for all eligible students.
+The appeal process considered the impact that the planned modified assessments would have had on AYP.
 Details of the interim process are contained in the June 14, 2005 letter and attachment to USDE.